AlecVail/Cross_Validation_Using_SQL_And_Alteryx/README.md

 # Mining-Data-with-SQL-and-Alteryx
 Wipro Ltd. - Suspense Account Reconciliation

+If a company does not have a reconciled ledger, that looks bad.
+So we must identify money that is not assigned to anything, and assign it to something to make it reconciled.
+In this case our "anything" and "somethings" are Insurance Policies of individuals like you and I. I have to reconcile the ledgers of some of the largest health insurance companies in the US which means I have to analyze data sets in the hundreds of millions!
+Therefore, I automate my analysis using Alteryx...

-This is a screenshot of my entire workflow sectionalized into three different categories of validation: IRS, E820, CDS
+This is a screenshot of my entire Alteryx workflow sectionalized into three different categories of validation: IRS, E820, CDS

 ![image](https://user-images.githubusercontent.com/100732722/233162092-fa56197b-217b-4dfc-83d2-2c2dbf2192f5.png)